 - Cost: £120 / £60 concessions

-Call for papers which explore the contribution of the media, political actors and citizens to mediated performances of politics, and a focus on the potential consequences of these performances.
+This conference will explore the contribution of the media, political actors and citizens to mediated performances of politics, and the potential consequences of these performances.

-Submit your abstract for the Political Studies Association Media and Politics Group annual conference at the University of Leeds in December.
+The 20th year anniversary of the Political Studies Association Media and Politics Group annual conference takes place at the University of Leeds in December.
 Our conference theme on politics and performance responds to the growing body of research emphasising the performative dimensions of political communication.

 The keynote address will be given by Professor Michael Saward (University of Warwick) and a roundtable session will be held on ‘what makes a good political performance?' with Professor Candida Yates (University of Bournemouth), Dr Lone Sorensen (University of Huddersfield), Professor John Corner and Professor Stephen Coleman (University of Leeds).